 More great holiday information....

-Soon, all across the country, children will exchange Valentines with their classmates.
+An Inclusive Valentine’s Day Soon, all across the country, children will exchange Valentines with their classmates.
 Love it or hate it, Valentine’s Day is here and I don’t see it disappearing anytime soon.
 Sure, it kind of is a holiday that was made more important by the marketing machine.
-But I see nothing wrong with a holiday devoted to […]
+But I see nothing wrong with […]